-In Year 7 the main aims are to develop confidence, cooperation and begin to work on basic Drama skills.
-The curriculum covers Mime and Movement, Acting from a Script and a Design and Technical project.
-All Year 7’s perform in a production of ‘Toad of Toad hall’ at the end of the year for parents.
+In Key Stage 3, the main aims are to develop confidence, cooperation and begin to work on basic Drama skills.
+The curriculum covers a range of topics including Devising from a Stimulus, Acting from a Script, Physical Theatre, Improvisation and a Shakespeare unit.

 Basic skills are developed further with an emphasis on performance and we begin to develop work on evaluating practical work.
 A variety of topics are covered including Melodrama and Silent Film, a Shakespeare unit and performing comedy roles through the study of ‘Our Day Out’ by Willy Russell.At Key Stage 4, the GCSE Drama course follows the AQA specification and is split into three components:

 - Component 1: Understanding Drama is the written exam and makes up 40% of the overall mark.
 This consists of multiple choice questions about theatre making, a study of a set text and the analysis and evaluation of a live theatre performance.

 - Component 2: Devising Drama requires students to develop a piece of devised theatre in response to a stimulus.
 It is assessed through a devised performance and a devising log which analyses and evaluates their own work.
 Thus makes up 40% of the overall GCSE.

 - Component 3: Texts in Practice is an externally assessed practical performance.
 Students perform two extracts from a play to a visiting examiner.
 This unit makes up 20% of the overall mark.

 We aim to arrange at least one theatre visit for GCSE Drama students so that they are able to see the work of theatre makers in a live theatre production.
 Past trips have included Frankenstein, The Women in Black and Warhorse.